MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Command.md

 Specifies the  types of commands that this cmdlet gets.
 Enter one or more command types.
 Use *CommandType* or its alias, *Type*.
-By default, **Get-Command** gets all cmdlets, functions, workflows and aliases.
+By default, **Get-Command** gets all cmdlets, functions, workflows, and aliases.

 The acceptable values for this parameter are: